chishien/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows a list of persons with the same tag
+3. AddressBook requests confirmation with user for the renaming operation
+4. User confirms the renaming operation
+5. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+Old tag name does not exist in AddressBook

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+1b.
+New tag name already exists in AddressBook

+> 1b1.
+AddressBook shows an error message <br>
+  Use case ends

+4a.
+User does not confirm renaming operation

+> Use case ends

 #### Use case: Delete person